Environmental Protection Alternative Measures Agreement

 Italpasta agrees that it shall comply with the measures, terms and conditions of this Agreement in accordance with the time frames provided for in Schedule I, subject to any amendment agreed to by the Parties to this Agreement.

 Verifying compliance with this agreement

-The parties agree that Environment Canada will supervise and monitor compliance with this agreement, pursuant to the Canadian Environmental Protection Act, 1999.
+The Parties agree that Environment Canada will supervise and monitor compliance with this Agreement.

 Inspection and other enforcement activities